ajbanjara/Wireshark/sharkd-Request-Syntax.md

 | data | Base64-encoded object | string |

 NB: If a request is made for a token that doesn't exist, sharkd responds with ```\r\n\r\n``` only i.e. there is no JSON response.

+The file value for an rtp download is the string "rtp:" suffixed with the stream specification.
+See the rtp example below.

 TBC